withastro/docs/CONTRIBUTING.md

 **Support Squad and Astro Maintainers**

-Be on the lookout for coming-soon guides for contributing to the docs as a:
+Be on the lookout for coming-soon guides for contributing to the docs as a(n):

 - Support Squad member, with specific ideas and support for making information flow between support threads and docs, in both directions.